algolia/kubernetes-hands-on/07-deployment/README.md

     * `spec`: The `spec` of the pods
       * `containers`:
         * `image`: the name of the container, here we will use version "0.4.0"
-        * `ports`: The list of ports to expose internally in the k8s cluster
+        * `ports`: The list of ports to expose internally in the Kubernetes cluster
           * `containerPort`: The kind of port we want to expose, here a `containerPort`.
 So our container will expose one port `9876` in the cluster.

 Apply the deployment: